JanMor02/JanMor02/README.md

 - 👨‍💻 All of my public projects are available at [https://jan-morstadt.com/Projects/Public](https://jan-morstadt.com/Projects/Public)

 - 👨‍💻 All of my private projects are available at [https://jan-morstadt.com/Projects/Private/](https://jan-morstadt.com/Projects/Private/)

--        👉 You will need a code, just ask for it :)
+- 👉 You will need a code for the private projects, just search for it on my profile :)

 - ⚡ Fun fact **my friends call me "Papa Bär"**

 <h3 align="left">Connect with me:</h3>